SQream/sqream_docs/operational_guides/foreign_tables.rst

       RECORD DELIMITER '\r\n'; -- DOS delimited file

 The file format in this case is CSV, and it is stored as an :ref:`s3` object (if the path is on :ref:`hdfs`, change the URI accordingly).

 We also took note that the record delimiter was a DOS newline (``\r\n``).

-Querying External Tables
+Querying Foreign Tables
 ------------------------------

-Let's peek at the data from the external table:
+Let's peek at the data from the foreign table:

 .. code-block:: psql